Parkhurst Boys on board the "Fairlie" 1852

 FAIRLIE 1852 Parkhurst boys

-Thomas Nevin's father, John Nevin snr (1808-1887) served in the Royal Scots First of Foot at the West Indies from 1825 and at the Canadian Rebellions 1838-41, before embarking on the voyage to Tasmania in March 1852.
-He worked as a pensioner guard on board the convict transport the Fairlie for the passage of his English-born wife Mary Ann Nevin nee Dickson (1810-1875) and their four Irish-born children, all under 12 years of age, namely: -
+Thomas James Nevin's father, John Nevin snr (1808-1887) served in the Royal Scots First Regiment of Foot in the West Indies from 1825 and at the Canadian Rebellions from 1838-41, returning to Grey Abbey, Ireland where he married Mary Ann Dickson and where their four children were born.
+They emigrated to Tasmania in March 1852.
+John Nevin snr worked as a pensioner guard on board the convict transport the Fairlie for the passage of his English-born wife Mary Ann (Dickson) Nevin (1810-1875) and their four children, all under 12 years of age: -

 The Ratio of Convicts to Free Settlers in Tasmania 1818-1857